NickG-Math/C4-Homology/README.md

 ## Can I speed up the program?

-Significant improvements can be had by using precomputed Data so as to avoid repeat calculations.
+Significant speed improvements can be achieved by using precomputed Data so as to avoid repeat calculations.
 Once you have decided on the n,m ranges   ```rangeN,rangeM```, run the following commands:

 ```
 write_Data(NumberN,NumberM,1,1);